kubernetes-cloud-native-milano/community/README.md

 Welcome to the Kubernetes & Cloud-Native Milano !

-This is the starting point for joining and contributing to theKubernetes & Cloud-Native Milano community - providing feedbacks, suggestions, proposing talks etc.
+This is the starting point for joining and contributing to the Kubernetes & Cloud-Native Milano community - providing feedbacks, suggestions, proposing talks etc.

 ---------